I see this all the time with small business owners.

 That’s why some of the world’s top brands spend millions of dollars to create personas that will connect with their audience.

-But I know how nerve-wrecking it can be to share openly about your business and to open yourself up to judgement, criticism or even praise- attention in any form can be overwhelming.
+But I know how nerve-wracking it can be to share openly about your business and to open yourself up to judgment, criticism, or even praise- attention in any form can be overwhelming.

 You’re thinking: “But it would be so much easier to just pay someone to do it for me!